 - Awardees will agree to serve as reviewers in subsequent annual AB Nexus Research Collaboration Grant cycles.

 - Pursuit of External Funding

-- Research development staff will be available to assist in this activity through funding opportunity searches and providing proposal development support.
+- Project PIs will agree to identify and pursue external funding.
+Research development staff will be available to assist in this activity through funding opportunity searches and proposal development support.

-Eligible applicants at CU Anschutz must meet the school and/or department eligibility for being a principal investigator on externally funded grants.
+- Eligible applicants at CU Anschutz must meet the school and/or department eligibility for being a principal investigator on externally funded grants.

-Eligible applicants at CU Boulder include Tenured and Tenure-Track Faculty, Senior Instructors, and Career Track Research Faculty (i.e., this includes Research Professors Series, Senior Research Associates (SRA), and Research Associates (RA)) who hold an appointment of half-time or greater.
+- Eligible applicants at CU Boulder include Tenured and Tenure-Track Faculty, Senior Instructors, and Career Track Research Faculty (i.e., this includes Research Professors Series, Senior Research Associates (SRA), and Research Associates (RA)) who hold an appointment of half-time or greater.

-Additional eligibility information:
+Other eligibility requirements and information: